arungudelli/python.shiksha/content/en/tips/get-position-of-a-character.md

 ---
 title: "Get Position of a Character"
-description: "How to get position of a character in a string in python"
+description: "How to get position of a character in a string in Python"
 date: "2021-07-19T04:15:05+09:00"
 draft: true
 link: "Get position of a character"
 author: "dmohanty"
 ---

-Strings are an important data type in python and there are a lot of use cases where we might require to fetch or extract the position of a character inside of a string.
+Strings are an important data type in Python and there are a lot of use cases where we might require to fetch or extract the position of a character inside of a string.

 How can solve this issue using Python ?